andrew/ultimate-awesome/README.md

 - [awesome-viz](https://github.com/eugenesiow/awesome-viz) - A curated list of amazing awesome Viz-Stack resources.
 - [exjw.github.io](https://github.com/exjw/exjw.github.io) - List of resources to help ex-JW (Jehovah's Witnesses).
 - [awesome-rc2014](https://github.com/ezod/awesome-rc2014) - A curated list of awesome resources for the RC2014 homebrew Z80 computer.
+- [awesome-framework](https://github.com/fabulouscodingfox/awesome-framework) - A collection of awesome Framework Community projects, products, guides and Companion Software (Not affiliated with Framework).
 - [awesome-toolkit](https://github.com/faisalsayed10/awesome-toolkit) - A list of awesome resources for future me!.
 - [awesome-resources](https://github.com/FedeMadoery/awesome-resources) - Awesome Resources is a list of different resources that help the development or management of projects, free or paid.
 - [awesome-moba-papers](https://github.com/fernandojunior/awesome-moba-papers) - Curated list of awesome papers related to MOBAs, Data Analysis, Data Mining, Machine Learning and IA.